-Top Tip: Everyone and I mean everyone dresses up festively (not even sure that’s a word!) so make sure you pack plenty of xmas jumpers and T shirts, it will make you feel even more Christmassy!
+Top Tip: Everyone at an Aviemore Santa weekend (and I mean everyone) dresses up festively (not even sure that’s a word!).
+So make sure you pack plenty of xmas jumpers and T shirts, it will make you feel even more Christmassy!

-Breakfast is taken in each individual hotel, again, it’s completely manic (you will probably need to queue to wait for an available table) and buffet style but the food was fabulous.
+Breakfast is taken in each individual hotel.
+Again it’s completely manic.
+You will probably need to queue to wait for an available table.
+It’s buffet style but the food was fabulous.
 We all filled up so much, we didn’t have lunch on any of the days we were there.

 They offer up everything you could possibly want to start your day from fruit and cereals to a full on cooked breakfast, there’s even a gluten free station.
 Unfortunately the coffee was awful but there is a Costa in the Activity centre if you need an extra fix.

-On our first morning, we decided to visit the onsite cinema (included in the price) and saw Paddington 2 – a fab movie and a nice start to our weekend.
+On our first morning, we decided to visit the onsite cinema which is included in the price.
+We saw Paddington 2 – a fab movie and a nice start to our weekend.
 Then we explored the resort before our allotted Santa visit.

 For this, it’s a quick walk through the woodlands to Santas highland home where you’ll be met by the elves and put in a cabin to wait until Santa is available.
 We had to wait for about 20 mins in a cabin with very little festive magic.
-The visit itself was OK, probably more suited to little kids and a little disappointing that Santa hadn’t swotted up on Pipers wish list before we visited, he just got out his folder of letters whilst we were in there.
+The visit itself was OK.
+Probably more suited to little kids.
+It was a little disappointing that Santa hadn’t swotted up on Pipers wish list before we visited.
+He just got out his folder of letters whilst we were in there.
 It took us about 3 minutes in all and I don’t think Piper was convinced!

-The pressie was a cute set of Russian Doll owls to paint so we found a nice quiet corner at the Morlich Hotel, ordered a drink and warmed ourselves whilst Piper got creative.
+The pressie was a cute set of Russian Doll owls to paint.
+We found a nice quiet corner at the Morlich Hotel, ordered a drink and warmed ourselves whilst Piper got creative.

-Dinner on the second night was a full on family Gala dinner, a three-course Xmas dinner served to your table.
+Dinner on the second night is the famous Aviemore Santa Weekend Gala dinner.
+A three-course Xmas dinner served to your table.

 Again, totally delicious with party hats and crackers to add to the festive feel.